INDICATIONS:

 PATIENT PREPARATION:

-2. Come with empty stomach for about 6 hours before scanning for CECT.
+1. Patient is asked to wear comfortable, loose fitting clothing for CT scan.2.
+Come with empty stomach for about 6 hours before scanning for CECT.
 No need for NCCT.

 3. Anything that might interface with imaging abdomen such as belts, keys should be removed.